Our Work

 Sanctuary Support

 AAVS has been supporting sanctuaries caring for animals released from laboratories since 1983.
-Thanks to our generous supporters, AAVS has awarded over $4 million to worthy sanctuaries!
+Thanks to our generous supporters, we have awarded $4.5 million to worthy sanctuaries!

 Click here to contribute to the care of animals in sanctuaries